 Communities That Care (CTC) aims to prevent problems in youth before they develop.
 It is a cooperative, community-driven process that strengthens and supplements existing prevention work to reduce alcohol and substance use, violence, crime and other problematic behaviors.
-Northwest Colorado Health is implementing this program in Routt and Moffat counties.
+Northwest Colorado Health is implementing this program Moffat county, and previously implemented the program in Routt County.
 CTC depends on the involvement of community members interested in or already involved in youth health-related work.
-If you would like to be part of a work group, or would like more information about the program, contact CTC facilitators: Susan Petersen in Routt County, 970-871-7603 or Megan Smith in Moffat County, 970-870-4101.
+If you would like to be part of a work group, or would like more information about the program, contact 970-875-4895.

 Researchers have identified protective factors that increase the likelihood of health and success for children.
 CTC's Social Development Strategy, applied throughout the program framework, is designed to increase these protective factors so youth have opportunities, skills and support to achieve healthy futures.

 In a randomized controlled trial of 24 communities, CTC significantly prevented the initiation of problem behaviors in 8th grade youth.
 CTC youth were:

 - 33% less likely to start smoking cigarettes